 Directions

-- Incorporate vinegar and other additives: Add the white vinegar to the mixture along with any optional spices like garlic powder or cayenne pepper.
-These will help enhance the overall flavor.
+- Stir in vinegar and spices: Mix in the vinegar and any optional spices like garlic powder or cayenne pepper.

 Cooking Tips and Advice

-- Storage tips: Store your buffalo sauce in an airtight container in the refrigerator, where it can last for up to 2 weeks.
-Glass jars or squeeze bottles work well for storage.
+- Storage: Keep your sauce in an airtight container in the fridge for up to 2 weeks.
+Glass jars or squeeze bottles work great.

 Serving Suggestions

-- Classic buffalo wings: Toss fried or baked chicken wings in buffalo sauce for the ultimate game day snack.
+- Classic wings: Toss fried or baked wings in the sauce for a perfect game day snack.

-- Use in dips: Mix buffalo sauce with cream cheese and shredded chicken for a delicious buffalo chicken dip, perfect for parties.
+- Dips: Mix with cream cheese and shredded chicken for an awesome party dip.

 Nutritional Information